htomar6397/project-management-api/README.md

 ## Testing

 Use Postman or any API testing tool to test the endpoints.
-IMPORT Collection From `docs/project management api.postman_collection.json` to Postman(deskto version or VScode Extention)
+-`IMPORT Collection From `docs/project management api.postman_collection.json` to Postman(desktop version or VScode Extention)`

 ---